 The changes to Fannie Mae and Freddie Mac's charters give homeowners in high-cost areas--including Washington, D.C. and San Francisco--access to the same low, conforming mortgage rates as homeowners in less-expensive cities such as Cincinnati.

-- This government spreadsheet which lists each county and its respective limits
+In order to determine whether you live in a high-cost area, view this government spreadsheet which lists each county and its respective limits.

 If you live in a high-cost area, look out.
 As of May 2011, a $925,000 home purchase needs a 21 percent down payment to keep it within conforming loan limits.
 After October 1, 2011, that figure will jump to 33 percent.
 It is an out-of-pocket cash difference of $104,250 to get access to the best rates in the market.

 You can limit your financial exposure by planning ahead.

 Dan Green is a loan officer with Waterstone Mortgage in Cincinnati, Ohio, and the author of the nationally recognized mortgage blog, TheMortgageReports.com.
 Dan serves high-cost loan limit areas and speaks to national audiences about mortgage rates and the mortgage market.
 Follow him on Twitter at @mortgagereports.